GUARD: Guideline Upholding Test through Adaptive Role-play and Jailbreak Diagnostics for LLMs: More Ablation Studies

 \subsection{On random walk}

 ~ We sample uniformly from different categories rather than random walk in KG.
-The results of the jailbreak success rate are shown in Table \ref{ablation_random_walk}.
+The results of the jailbreak success rate are shown in Fig \ref{fig:ablation}(c).
 When using random sampling, the jailbreak success rate decreases.
 The diversity of jailbreaks will also decrease if we use random sampling instead of random walk.